COVID-19 Update - The ABPN has been actively monitoring the events and circumstances surrounding the spread of COVID-19…

 For the ABPN Faculty Innovation in Education Award, any projects relevant to the education and/or assessment of psychiatrists and neurologists will be considered, although the ABPN is particularly interested in the following areas:

 For the ABPN Research Award, any projects relevant to the mission of the ABPN will be considered, although the ABPN is particularly interested in research in the following areas:

 The specific application requirements, conflict of interest policy and previous recipients are described below.
 The updated submission deadlines are:

-The ABPN Faculty Innovation in Education Award (formerly the Faculty Fellowship Award) is intended to support the development of innovative education and/or evaluation projects that promote effective residency/fellowship training or lifelong learning of practicing psychiatrists and neurologists.
+The ABPN Faculty Innovation in Education Award is intended to support the development of innovative education and/or evaluation projects that promote effective residency/fellowship training or lifelong learning of practicing psychiatrists and neurologists.
 Preference will be given to projects that have the potential for use in more than one site and to applicants who are at a junior or mid-faculty level.

-Each year, psychiatry and/or neurology fellows will be selected.
+Each year, up to two psychiatry and two neurology fellows will be selected.
 The duration of the fellowship will normally be for two years with a maximum amount of funding of $50,000 per year or $100,000 total.
 This amount is intended to cover salary, fringe benefits, and other costs.
 No indirect costs will be covered.

 Faculty Innovation in Education Award Information

-The ABPN Research Award supports research projects related to the mission of the ABPN, which is to develop and provide valid and reliable procedures for certification and maintenance of certification in psychiatry and neurology by:
+The ABPN Research Award supports research projects related to the mission of the ABPN, which is to promote and assess the competency of psychiatry and neurology candidates for initial and continuing certification (maintenance of certification).

-Each year, psychiatry and/or neurology awards will be made with a maximum amount of funding of $100,000 per award.
+Each year, up to two psychiatry and two neurology awards will be made with a maximum amount of funding of $100,000 per award.
 This amount is intended to cover salary, fringe benefits, and other costs.
 No indirect costs will be covered.
 The projects may take up to two years to be completed.

 If the applicant is an MD or DO, they must: